AlCalzone/jsonl-db/README.md

 ### __WORK IN PROGRESS__
 * Renamed the `DB` class to `JsonlDB`
+* `open()` now skips empty lines
+* `open()` throws an error with the line number when it encounters an invalid line.
+These errors can be ignored using the new constructor options argument.

 ### 0.3.0 (2020-04-26)
 * Added `importJson` and `exportJson` methods